awsdocs/amazon-pinpoint-user-guide/doc-source/welcome.md

 ## Get Started<a name="welcome-getstarted"></a>

-Get started with Amazon Pinpoint by creating a project in AWS Mobile Hub\.
-Your Mobile Hub project becomes available in Amazon Pinpoint\.
-For more information, see [Getting Started with Amazon Pinpoint](gettingstarted.md)\.
+Get started with Amazon Pinpoint by creating a new project that uses either the email, SMS, or push notification channel\.
+For more information about creating projects, see [Amazon Pinpoint Channels](channels.md)\.

 Currently, Amazon Pinpoint is available in the US East \(N\.
 Virginia\) Region\.